huggingface/transformers/README.md

 This model takes as *inputs*:
 [`modeling_transfo_xl.py`](./pytorch_pretrained_bert/modeling_transfo_xl.py)
-- `input_ids`: a torch.LongTensor of shape [sequence_length, batch_size] with the token indices selected in the range [0, self.config.n_token[
+- `input_ids`: a torch.LongTensor of shape [batch_size, sequence_length] with the token indices selected in the range [0, self.config.n_token[
 - `mems`: an optional memory of hidden states from previous forward passes as a list (num layers) of hidden states at the entry of each layer.
-Each hidden states has shape [self.config.mem_len, bsz, self.config.d_model]
+Each hidden states has shape [self.config.mem_len, bsz, self.config.d_model].
+Note that the first two dimensions are transposed in `mems` with regards to `input_ids`.

 This model *outputs* a tuple of (last_hidden_state, new_mems)
-- `last_hidden_state`: the encoded-hidden-states at the top of the model as a torch.FloatTensor of size [sequence_length, batch_size, self.config.d_model]
+- `last_hidden_state`: the encoded-hidden-states at the top of the model as a torch.FloatTensor of size [batch_size, sequence_length, self.config.d_model]
-- `new_mems`: list (num layers) of updated mem states at the entry of each layer each mem state is a torch.FloatTensor of size [self.config.mem_len, batch_size, self.config.d_model]
+- `new_mems`: list (num layers) of updated mem states at the entry of each layer each mem state is a torch.FloatTensor of size [self.config.mem_len, batch_size, self.config.d_model].
+Note that the first two dimensions are transposed in `mems` with regards to `input_ids`.

 #### 13. `TransfoXLLMHeadModel`

 `TransfoXLLMHeadModel` includes the `TransfoXLModel` Transformer followed by an (adaptive) softmax head with weights tied to the input embeddings.

 *Inputs* are the same as the inputs of the [`TransfoXLModel`](#-12.-`TransfoXLModel`) class plus optional labels:
-- `target`: an optional torch.LongTensor of shape [sequence_length, batch_size] with the target token indices selected in the range [0, self.config.n_token[
+- `target`: an optional torch.LongTensor of shape [batch_size, sequence_length] with the target token indices selected in the range [0, self.config.n_token[

 *Outputs* a tuple of (last_hidden_state, new_mems)
 - `softmax_output`: output of the (adaptive) softmax:
-  - if target is None: Negative log likelihood of shape :: [len, bsz]
+  - if target is None: Negative log likelihood of shape [batch_size, sequence_length]
-  - else: log probabilities of tokens, shape :: [len, bsz, n_tokens]
+  - else: log probabilities of tokens, shape [batch_size, sequence_length, n_tokens]
-- `new_mems`: list (num layers) of updated mem states at the entry of each layer each mem state is a torch.FloatTensor of size [self.config.mem_len, batch_size, self.config.d_model]
+- `new_mems`: list (num layers) of updated mem states at the entry of each layer each mem state is a torch.FloatTensor of size [self.config.mem_len, batch_size, self.config.d_model].
+Note that the first two dimensions are transposed in `mems` with regards to `input_ids`.

 ### Tokenizers: